maixnor/wu-quartz/content/semester 3/Homework GT1 Experiments 8 to 11.md

+by Matthaeus Engelbrecht, Elias Prackwieser, Benjamin Meixner

 # Experiment 8
-## a) Is this a „game” in game theory?
+## a) Is this a Game?
-#### Pro Arguments
-- 2 players
-- payoff allocation by player A
-- dependency of player B
-#### Contra Arguments
-- player A payoff does not depend on B, no uncertainty, no “strategy” needed, behavior of player B is irrelevant
-- In [game theory](https://en.wikipedia.org/wiki/Strategy_(game_theory)), a move, action, or play is any one of the options which a player can choose in a setting where the optimal outcome depends not only on their own actions but on the actions of others.
+for it to be considered as a Game in Game Theory, it needs to fulfill the following 3 criteria: (i) Players with (ii) potential strategies that have certain (iii) utility payoffs associated with combinations of strategies.
+This game has two players, with payoffs, but not potential strategies, as only Person A is able to act in this game.
+Person B is only able to receive something.
+Therefore it is not a game.

-## b) Strategy A
+## b) Optimal Strategy of A
-Optimal Strategy for person A: should give person B 0.10$ (minimum value)
+The optimal strategy of Person A is, to offer B the lowest possible amount of money.
+This is because Person A has to assume full rationality of Person B. In this context this means that Person B will accept any amount, even if they see it as “unfair”, as the other option would be to get nothing.
+This is therefore an empty threat, and nothing for person A to worry about.
+To recap, the optimal strategy for Person A is to offer Person B **E$ 0.10**.

-## c) Conclusion
+## c) Actual Data
+The data represents the theory wonderfully.
+The mode is 99.9 for Person A/0.10 for Person B. This happened a total of 17 out of 31 times.
+Another 8 Player A’s played, what 9 would call an almost optimal strategy, and gave player B everything between 0.11 and 10.
+I think these also saw the optimal strategy, but didn't want to push their luck too much.
+A total of three Players played it “fifty-fifty”.
+I would guess these did it either out of empathy, or a misunderstanding of the assignment.
+Two players gave away all of their money.
+These very probably didn't understand the assignment, or felt extra generous that day.

+When looking at the data, what is most surprising to me, is that not a single Player B rejected the offer.
+This underlines that player B, even if they might be unhappy with their price, will act rationally.

-- most players A follow the optimal strategy
+In conclusion most players played the optimal strategy and empty threats don't work.
-- Explanation for deviations: player A …
-	- misunderstanding the game
-	- values fairness
-	- does not care so much about his money, is not exact
-	- wants to be funny

 # 2. Experiment 9
 ## a)
 sequential

 ## b)
-### possible strategies player A:
+#### possible strategies player A:
-- the possibilities are almost arbitrary with 1 cent jumps resulting in 10$ * 100 cents - 10 cents minimum = 1990 possbilities
+- the possibilities are almost arbitrary with 1 cent jumps resulting in 10$ * 100 cents - 10 cents minimum = 1990 possibilities
 - we reduce the options to 4 to reason better and derive insights easier, since they should be valid with wider sets

 A1: offer 0.10